RobertNichita/GourceWizard/README.md

 **Ryan Sue**

-Ryan was primarily responsible for creating the worker machine (which renders and generates the videos using Gource) and serving the content from the worker to the backend swiftly.
+Ryan was primarily responsible for creating the worker service (which renders and generates the videos using Gource) and serving the content from the worker to the backend swiftly.
 Furthermore he also did some development on the frontend such as creating the landing page for when a video render fails, and writing the services the frontend used to communicate with the server.
 Ryan was also the lead when deploying the application, having wrote the docker-compose files needed for deployment and a lot of the necessary setup.

 **Darren Liu**